MikeWise2718/CampSim/readme.md

 # CampSim

 - Author: Mike Wise
-- Last Updated: 23 June 2020 - 15:08
+- Last Updated: 7 August 2020

 ## Prerequisites
-- At least 20 GB of free space, 8 GB of memory, and as much CPU/GPU as possible, although GPU is not stricly necessary.
+- At least 20 GB of free space, 8 GB of memory, and as much CPU/GPU as possible.
+- Although GPU is not strictly necessary, I think you will want a Nvidia 1060 or better for decent performance.
-- Visual Studio 2017 with Unity support installed, it can probably work with VS Code too, but it is not being used here.
+- Visual Studio 2019 with Unity support installed (will probably still work with older versions of Visual Studio or even VS Code), it can probably work with VS Code too, but it is not being used here.

-## Installation instructions (probably obsolete)
+## Installation instructions (probably obsolete)`

 1. Make sure you have a recent version of Git (**git –version**, currently using 2.26.0.windows.1)
 2. Enable **git-lfs** for your user with **git lfs install**.
 If you don’t want to do this, you have to do step 7a and 7b (which is no big deal)